 With beautiful temperatures year round, you never have to worry about it getting to cold or too warm in San Diego.
 There are also lots of things for families to do there.

 I was so impressed with my first visit to Raleigh, North Carolina.
 It was an easy flight from my home in Boston, and the city offers lots of great free museums and fabulous outdoor activities.

 My home city of Boston is absolutely beautiful in the summer, and is filled with so many wonderful family activities.
 Be sure to take advantage of the summer weather by spending some time near the waterfront.

 Mystic Connecticut, located between Boston and New York off of route 95, offers more than just pizza.
 Other great activities in Mystic include Mystic Seaport, Mystic Aquarium, and Olde Mistick Village.

-This often underappreciated city is a must visit for history and music lovers.
-During my visit, I was so impressed with the Henry Ford, a museum featuring so many rich history.
-There's also Motown, where you can learn about that period of music history.
+This often underappreciated city is a must-visit for history and music lovers.
+During my visit, I was so impressed with the Henry Ford, a museum featuring so much rich history.
+There’s also Motown, where you can learn about that period of music history.

 Growing up in Rhode Island, I always loved visiting Newport.
 This seaside town offers lots of family activities including the Fort Adams State Park, the International Tennis Hall of Fame, and the Newport Mansions.